-Democratic presidential candidates push for impeachment after Mueller remarks
+Democratic presidential hopefuls push for impeachment after Mueller remarks

 Mueller, who was assigned to investigate Moscow’s interference in the 2016 election, on Wednesday reaffirmed that his team did not consider filing charges against Trump for obstruction of justice because U.S. Justice Department policy bars the indictment of a sitting president.

-Several Democratic contenders for the White House interpreted Mueller’s remarks as encouraging the Democratic-led House of Representatives to determine whether Trump tried to derail the probe and should be impeached.
+Several Democratic candidates for the White House interpreted Mueller’s remarks as encouraging the Democratic-led House of Representatives to determine whether Trump tried to derail the probe and should be impeached.

-“I think it’s a fair inference from what we heard in that press conference that Bob Mueller was essentially referring impeachment to the United States Congress,” U.S. Senator Kamala Harris of California told reporters while campaigning in South Carolina.
+“In essence, he said ‘We did not exonerate the president,’” U.S. Senator Kamala Harris of California said to loud applause at a campaign event in Greenville, South Carolina.

 Pelosi has resisted calls from progressive members of her caucus to move forward on impeachment, arguing it could damage Democrats politically in advance of the November 2020 presidential election.

-On Wednesday, she released a statement saying Trump was not “above the law” but made no reference to initiating proceedings.
+Speaking at an event in San Francisco, Pelosi urged caution, noting that only a minority of Democrats in the House have called for impeachment.
+“We want to do what is right and what gets results,” Pelosi said.

-After Mueller spoke, U.S. Senators Cory Booker of New Jersey and Kirsten Gillibrand of New York actively advocated impeachment for the first time.
+Still, after Mueller spoke, U.S. Senators Cory Booker of New Jersey and Kirsten Gillibrand of New York actively advocated impeachment for the first time.

 Both previously were more restrained, criticizing the Trump administration for stonewalling congressional subpoenas and suggesting that continued obstruction could eventually lead to impeachment.